Developing our centres

 Our investment in our UK assets creates the stylish and sought-after shopping destinations retailers and customers want, revitalises city centres and brings economic benefits to communities

-It's win-win – for customers, retailers, communities and our own business.
+It's win-win – for visitors, customers, communities and our own business.

 Plans in the pipeline

 Over in Spain, a new type of regional centre, 'the retail resort' will take shape at intu Costa del Sol.
-We also have options on three other sites in Spain, at Vigo, Palma, and Valencia, where interest is growing after our successful launch of intu Asturias.
+We also have options on three other sites in Spain, at Vigo, Palma, and Valencia, where interest is growing after our successful rebrand of intu Asturias.
+We've also rebrand intu Puerto Venecia and intu Xanadú.

 Maintaining high standards